bluerobotics/bluerov-ros-pkg/README.md

 * Make sure your commit messages are in the [proper format](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
   * Messages should be in the imperative: "Fix thing" instead of "Fixed thing" or "Fixes thing")
   * Commits should usually reference an open ticket: "Fix thing (#123)"
-* Make sure your code conforms to Python ([flake8](http://flake8.readthedocs.org/en/latest/)) code standards and adheres to the established style within the project.
+* Make sure your code conforms to the ([ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide)) and adheres to the established style within the project.
 * Make sure you have added the necessary tests for your changes.
 * Run all the tests to assure nothing else was accidentally broken.